-Ho Chi Minh City (HCMC), as Saigon was renamed after the end of the American/Vietnam War is a bustling city.
-It was once the capital of South Vietnam and a fascinating place to explore.
-Here are 7 suggestions for what to do when visiting Ho Chi Minh City for the first time.
+On many lists as one of the best places to visit in Vietnam is the bustling Ho Chi Minh City (HCMC).
+Previously known as Saigon, it was renamed after the war between America and Vietnam.
+It was once the capital of South Vietnam and is a fascinating place to explore.
+We’ve made a list of the top 7 things to do in Ho Chi Minh City, Vietnam for all visiting for the first time.

 1. Watch the Swarm of Motorbikes!